kellekai-jira/Fugaku-Particle-Filter/README.md

 ```
 mkdir build
 cd build
 cmake .. -DPDAF_PATH=$PDAF_PATH -DCMAKE_INSTALL_PREFIX=install
 make install
 ```
-- this will install it into build/install which is rather convenient for dev3elopment and testing
+- this will install it into build/install which is rather convenient for development and testing

 - if you get some dependency problems as some paths are not found.
 Go to `build/` and fix them using `ccmake ..`